 *How to pre-order?

-Focusing on Nicholas Trevet’s commentary on the Psalter, this book explores how medieval friars, supported by their superiors, patrons, and readers, could publish their writings.
+Focusing on Nicholas Trevet’s commentary on the Psalter, this book explores how medieval friars, supported by their superiors, patrons, and readers, were able to publish their writings.

-Shortly after 1317, Nicholas Trevet, an English Dominican friar and Oxford master, was commissioned by his provincial prior to write a literal commentary on the Psalter.
-He chose as his reference version the less commonly used Latin translation by Jerome from the Hebrew, and delivered his work before 1321/22.
-This study will be the first book-length examination of Trevet’s commentary.
-The focus is on publication, the ways in which the work was circulated by the author and his proxies.
-Through a combined analysis of codicological, textual, and historical features of the nine fourteenth-century manuscripts, the book seeks to capture and appreciate contemporary efforts to make Trevet’s work available to readers within and without the Dominican Order, in England and on the Continent.
-Already in the author’s lifetime the commentary was being copied in Paris and reached readerships in Avignon and probably in Naples.
-It is argued that the joint publishing endeavours of Trevet and his contemporaries laid solid foundations for a wide reception, and that other factors must have prevented the work from achieving any durable success.
+The first book-length examination of Trevet’s commentary, this detailed study traces the ways in which the work was circulated by the author and his proxies.
+Through a combined analysis of codicological, textual, and historical features of the nine extant fourteenth-century manuscripts, this study identifies contemporary efforts to make Trevet’s work available to readers within and without the Dominican Order, in England and on the Continent.
+Even during the author’s lifetime the commentary was copied in Paris and reached readers in Avignon and likely in Naples.

 Chapter 1.
 From commission to presentation: the dedicatory letter of the Expositio super Psalterium